 - They have to make sure that all their test cases are automated and achieve near 100% code coverage.

-- They need to make sure that their environments are standardized and deployment on their QA boxes is automated.
+- They need to make sure that their environments are standardized and the deployment on their QA boxes is automated.

 - All their pre-testing tasks, cleanups, post-testing tasks, etc. are automated and aligned with the Continuous Integration cycle.

-DevOps encourages everyone to contribute across the chain.
+DevOps encourages everyone to contribute to the chain.
 So, amongst other things, a dev can configure deployments.
 Deployment engineers can add test cases to the QA repository.
 QA Engineers can configure their automation test cases into the DevOps chain.